influxdata/telegraf/plugins/inputs/ceph/README.md

 *Admin Socket Stats*

-This gatherer works by scanning the configured SocketDir for OSD and MON socket files.
+This gatherer works by scanning the configured SocketDir for OSD, MON, MDS and RGW socket files.
 When it finds a MON socket, it runs **ceph --admin-daemon $file perfcounters_dump**.
 For OSDs it runs **ceph --admin-daemon $file perf dump**

 The resulting JSON is parsed and grouped into collections, based on top-level key.
 Top-level keys are